Press Releases and Updates

 A portion of all sponsorship and ticket purchases made through HSC is tax deductible.

 The University of North Texas Health Science Center is located in the heart of the Fort Worth Cultural District.
 HSC trains the health care providers and public health providers of the future, while expanding the frontiers of scientific discovery.
-In HSC’s six schools, students learn to work in teams and to develop an innovative mindset that prepares them for a rapidly changing health landscape.
+In HSC’s five schools, students learn to work in teams and to develop an innovative mindset that prepares them for a rapidly changing health landscape.
 HSC Health, the clinical enterprise of the Health Science Center, provides patient-centered care to people across Tarrant County.

 HSC Press Officer